soya-daizu/goban/README.md

 [API docs](https://soya-daizu.github.io/goban/)

-You may want to first look at the `Goban::QR` or one of the exporters (`Goban::PNGExporter` and `Goban::SVGExporters`) to understand how to use this library.
+You might want to first look at the `Goban::QR` or one of the exporters (`Goban::PNGExporter` and `Goban::SVGExporters`) to understand how to use this library.

 ## Contributing